-The engineer will identify two zones in which gauge/core correlation is to be performed.
-These two zones will be randomly selected within each of two density sublots of the 750 ton test strip.
-Test strip sublots 1 and 2 are identified as between 50-400 tons and 401-750 tons, respectively.
+These two zones will be randomly selected within each half of the test strip length.
+(Note: Density zones shall not overlap and must have a minimum of 100 feet between the two zones; therefore random numbers may be shifted (evenly) in order to meet these criteria.)
 Each zone shall consist of five locations across the mat as identified in Appendix A. The following shall be determined at each of the five locations within both zones:

-- two one-minute nuclear density gauge readings for QC team - two one-minute nuclear density gauge readings for QV team - pavement core sample reports shall be submitted to the department upon completion, and approved before paving resumes.
+- two one-minute nuclear density gauge readings for QC team - two one-minute nuclear density gauge readings for QV team - pavement core sample

-If the two readings exceed 1.0 lb/ft3 of one another, a third reading shall be conducted at either orientation.
-In this event, all three readings shall be averaged, discard the initial of the three readings which falls farthest from the average value and then average the remaining two values to represent the location for the gauge.
+If the two readings exceed 1.0 lb/ft3 of one another, a third reading shall be conducted in the same orientation as the first reading.
+[In this event, the engineer will average all three readings, discard the initial of the three readings which falls farthest from the average value and then average the remaining two values to represent the location for the gauge.]

-Both the QV and QC teams shall have two nuclear density gauges present for correlation at the time the test strip is constructed.
+Both QV and QC teams shall have two nuclear density gauges present for correlation at the time the test strip is constructed.
 The above testing shall be conducted in accordance with Appendix A: Test Methods & Sampling for PWL QMP HMA Pavements.
-All test